A few months ago I discovered ads.twitter.com.

-Realize that in order to be successful, you’ll probably have to do things that annoy (some) people
+2. Realize that in order to be successful, you'll probably have to do things that annoy some people.
+Click To Tweet

 I spent a long time approaching sales with a “Hey, I made this thing and it’s over here if you want it and this is the only time we’ll ever talk about it” mentality.
 Not surprisingly, this led to very few sales.

 It’s totally, 100% possible to promote yourself in non-gross ways.
 However.
 You will have to write a sales page.
 You really should gather testimonials.
 And you’re going to have to promote your services on social media – multiple times.
 You’re doing a disservice to yourself and the awesome products you create if you don’t.